akshaykulkarni175/UnderwaterImageSegregation/README.md

 # UnderwaterImageSegregation
-Segregated Underwater images into clear and degraded using K-means Clustering, developed the model using metrics like UIQE
+Segregated Underwater images into clear and degraded using K-means Clustering, developed the model using metrics like UIQM,UCIQE.